Most writers never get rich.

 But when you’re starting out, promoting affiliate products is the most realistic, and least risky, way to make a living writing on your blog.

-It’s Time to Choose Your Writer’s Path
+It’s Time to Choose Your Path and Finally Make Money Writing

 Just stop for a moment and ask yourself: